Academic Calendar

 Program Regulations

-A student in Psychiatric Nursing has four years from the first day of the term of acceptance to complete all requirements to be eligible for a credential (Program Time Limits policy).
+A student in the BPN program has six years from the first day of the term of acceptance to complete all requirements to be eligible for the credential.

-A three-credit university-level English course at the 100, 200, 300, or 400 level is required as a prerequisite for program completion; ENGL 102 is recommended.
-ENGL 111, Communications, cannot be used to meet the English course requirement for this program.
+A three-credit university-level English course at the 100, 200, 300, or 400 level is required as a prerequisite for Year 2; completion of ENGL 102 is recommended.
+ENGL 111 and ENGL 211 cannot be used to meet the English requirement for the BPN (Required English Course Policy).

 Progression of Studies